vbharambe96/SearchResultUI/dribble-search/README.md

 ## Search Result UI Clone

 This project is a pixel-perfect recreation of a search results UI inspired by a Dribbble shot.
 Built with React, Vite, and Tailwind CSS, it demonstrates frontend design intuition and attention to detail.
+View Live: <a href="https://searchresultui.netlify.app"> Click Here To View Live UI</a>
 ### Features
 - Modern search bar with live filtering
 - Dynamic tabs for All, Files, and People